 If you intend to pass a value from a Source Link to an external application or website, your regex must include the named group VALUE, as in the example:

-which matches the following comment substrings and extracts values as expected:
+which matches the following comment substring and extracts the value 1234 as expected:

 If your regex is invalid, the regex field label appears red.